wp-plugins/product-catalog/readme.txt

 Huge-IT Product Catalog license provides you with a high level of customization in relation to almost all aspects of the catalog: from the background color and size of the text inside the cell of the product to the number of products in the series and the number of comments on the product page.
 Order of the products can be changed with easy drug&drop function.
 In admin page you can find custom fields containing certain product characteristics, such as price or color, moreover,  you can add more fields.
 The whole catalog where all your products are collected, can be demonstrated with 5 beautiful views, they are:

-*   Block Toggle Up-Down
+*   Block Toggle Up-Down - Product Catalog
-*   Full-Height Blocks
+*   Full-Height Blocks - Product Catalog
-*   Content Popup
+*   Content Popup - Product Catalog
-*   Full-With Blocks
+*   Full-With Blocks - Product Catalog
-*   Content Slide
+*   Content Slide - Product Catalog

 Choose a cover image for your catalog and it’s done.
 General Options for pro users you can find on the left panel under catalog plugin.
 There are: